vast-ai/vast-sdk/README.md

 🐍 python: `vastai.cast(spell='abracadabra')`

-Welll, almost.
-Just a little something this and we're ready to roll!
+Just a little something like this and we're ready to roll!
 ```python
 import vastai_sdk
 vastai = vastai_sdk.VastAI()